ingramleedy/Airport_Restaurants/README.md

 automatically from all your devices (assuming you update new *content packs* in the shared folder).

-* FOREFLIGHT FEATURE REQUEST: Currently ForeFlight only allows one cloud provider.
-This solution could be improved to allow multiple cloud drive storage providers.
+* FOREFLIGHT FEATURE REQUEST: Currently ForeFlight only allows one cloud provider to be in use at a time.
+This solution could be improved to allow multiple cloud drive storage providers to be used concurrently.

 Pilots may need access to multiple resources, companies, flight schools, flight clubs, 3rd party content, etc. I envision a subscription service that